 My favorite time to serve these is for dessert after Mexican food.
 I think it goes back to school cafeteria lunches.
 Didn’t they always serve some sort of cinnamon twist on Mexican food lunch day?
 They did at my school and I loved them!

-Gather your ingredients for the dough
+Gather your ingredients for the Cinnamon Twist Dough

 For this, you will need whole wheat flour–you can use white if you are extra rebellious, but they are really good with wheat.
 Active dry yeast, honey or sugar, milk, water, butter and salt.
 That’s it!
 It’s pretty easy!